 Disposable Earpiece (Dome) (for hearing aids)

-The domes range from open, single and double layers, and are available in different sizes.
+The domes range from open, single & double vented and occluded type , and are available in different sizes.

 For people only with high frequency hearing loss, hearing aid fitting using traditional earmould may cause echoes when they speak due to good low frequency hearing.
 Dome fitting , on the one hand, can transmit the high-frequency sounds from the hearing aid to the ear canal, and the holes can also allow the low frequency component of own voice to escape, so that the hearing aid user could enjoy a much more natural soundscape comparing to the use of traditional earmoulds.